COVID-Related Accommodation Requests

-If you had tested positive through a Cornell test, or notified Cornell of a positive test, a process will be initiated where you will be sent a verification letter of your isolation status that you can forward to your instructors and/or your student services office.
+If you had tested positive through a Cornell test, or notified Cornell of a positive test, watch your email for follow up communication.

 Notifications to Instructors

-You will be sent a verification letter that you will need to forward to your instructors and student services office that verifies your isolation status for five days.
+You will be sent a verification letter that you will need to forward to your instructors and student services office.
 Please watch your email for it.
 You should receive it within one business day.
-The letter will include some suggestions for instructors about ways they can accommodate you while in isolation.
+The letter will include some suggestions for instructors about ways they can accommodate you during this time.